 HISTORY OF THE BREED

-The dog now officially called the Irish Terrier is possibly the oldest of the Terrier Breeds of Ireland but records are so scarce that it would be difficult to prove this conclusively.
+The dog now officially called the Irish Terrier is possibly the oldest of the Terrier Breeds of Ireland.
+However, as records are so scarce it would be difficult to prove this conclusively.
 It is certain that smallish, terrier-like dogs were invaluable to small Irish farmers and were always common in the Irish countryside.
 They would have been used to control vermin, help with stock and guard the homestead.
 Dogs of this type were mentioned in the Brehon laws which are a collection of laws dating from the middle ages.

 The Irish Terrier was the first member of the terrier group to be recognised by the English Kennel Club in the late 19th Century as a native Irish breed.